iBridges-for-iRODS/iBridges/docs/source/index.rst

 .. admonition:: Warning

-   The project (including documentation) is currently in active development at a pre-alpha stage, which means that some functionality may be broken or not implemented yet.
-We appreciate help, issues and bug report in our issue tracker on `github <https://github.com/UtrechtUniversity/iBridges>`__.
+   The project is in active development, current features are stable and the documentation is complete.
+However, we are still actively developing new features and improving the existing ones.
+We appreciate help, suggestions, issues and bug reports in our issue tracker on `github <https://github.com/UtrechtUniversity/iBridges>`__.

 iBridges is a wrapper around the `python-irodsclient <https://github.com/irods/python-irodsclient>`__.
 While the